SAP-samples/btp-terraform-mooc-terra1/units/unit_4_2/README.md

 }
 ```

-Here we refenece the two IDs, one from the data source for the global account,  the other one form the resource of the subaccount.
+Here we reference the two IDs, one from the data source for the global account,  the other one form the resource of the subaccount.

 That's it.
 Let's see if it works.
-We switch to the terminal and makle sure that we ar in the directory `learning-terraform-on-sapbtp`.
+We switch to the terminal and make sure that we are in the directory `learning-terraform-on-sapbtp`.
 First of course we do our homework by executing:

 ```bash
 terraform fmt